Mildred Valley Thornton: Legacy and reception

 Thornton's output of First Nations portraits, arts, and lifestyles neared 400 pieces at the time of her death, but the collection was gradually dispersed afterwards.
 Followers of Thornton in regards to Indigenous representation include Patricia Richardson Logie and James Archibald Houston.

 Many band councils have collected portraits of their ancestors.
 Working with the West Vancouver Museum and Archives, the Squamish people exhibited fourteen of Thornton's portraits in the 1999 show, Kw'achmixwáylh: Showing of the Pictures.
-That same year saw Thornton inducted as an Honorary Member of the Canadian Portrait Academy, classifying her as one of Canada's top portrait artists of the twentieth century.
+That same year saw Thornton inducted as an Honorary Member of the Canadian Portrait Academy, classifying her as one of Canada's portrait artists of the twentieth century.
 In 2003, the book Buffalo People: Portraits of a Vanishing Nation was published.
 In 2011, a comprehensive account of the life and work of Mildred Valley Thornton by Sheryl Salloum was published through Mother Tongue Publishing.

 Thornton was nationally acclaimed in her lifetime, especially during the 1940s.
 Gordon A. Smith thought her work was very good.
 According to Gunter Heinrich, she had the ability to capture the essence of a person.
 However, in the 1950s younger artists who favoured abstraction began to see her art and views as outdated.
 The Vancouver Art Gallery only owns one painting by Thornton, a portrait of Willie Seaweed.

 Questions of whether Thornton exploited First Nations people and culture have been raised.
 Thornton has been charged with telling stories she wasn't privileged to tell, and framing issues differently than her subjects may have done.
 However, Thornton strived for mutual exchange and collaboration.
 A 1985 show of Thornton's paintings at the Butler Galleries in Vancouver was described as "more historic than artistic interest," although some of the portraits were considered to have merit.
 A 2000 book review of Buffalo People: Portraits of a Vanishing Nation, noted that Thornton didn't insist on her subjects wearing traditional clothing, and that she had a genuine interest in the cultures she was chronicling.
 However, the reviewer found her tone detached and condescending, reminiscent of the poems of Duncan Campbell Scott, with their common focus on a dying way of life.